-The reported stack emissions for the Wall Colmonoy site increased in 2016 compared to recent previous years and a corresponding increase in the measured annual mean concentrations of Ni at Pontardawe Tawe Terrace was seen between 2015 and 2016.
-Significant work was undertaken by the regulator and site operator to understand and rectify the increase in emissions at the Wall Colmonoy site during 2016 and details of this action are provided in the Report on Measures for Swansea.
+The reported stack emissions for the Wall Colmonoy site increased in 2019 compared to 2018.
+Although, the value for 2018 is a weighted average of four measurements made throughout the year.
+The measured annual mean concentrations of Ni at Pontardawe Tawe Terrace decreased between 2018 and 2019.
+Issues were recorded by the regulator and site operator to understand and rectify the increase in emissions during 2019 at the Wall Colmonoy site and details of this action are provided in the Report on Measures for Swansea.